 New Myths & My Religion

-Every civilization has its myths and legends.
-They orient the human experience within fantastic narratives, many of which hold up within our modern culture, being rewoven and retold.
+Everyone has their myths and legends.
+Stories passed down through generations, myths orient our experience within fantastic narratives, many of which we see today within our own culture, being rewoven and retold.
 Mythology reinforces a societal need for identity and belonging.
-Tracing treacherous genealogies and exploring established foundational myths reveals that people have always looked for their place in the universe.
-New Myths & My Religion introduces a new mythology.
+Tracing established genealogies and exploring treacherous foundational myths reveals that we have always looked for our place in the universe.
+New Myths & My Religion introduces a new mythology, a story from the world I know.

 How Dare You Strike A God!?*